 Since the 1.4.2 revision, the firmware implements the "clients isolation" feature which allows the AP to block communication between clients.
 In this case product A will be able to communicate with product B and the "local network" but not with product C (according to the figure below).
+Product C will also be able to communicate with product B and the "local network" but not with product B and the "local network" but not with product of the figure below).
 Product C will also be able to communicate with product B and the "local network" but not with product A. The picture shows the access point behavior with and without the Separation Client option.

 In the infrastructure mode concept, a client is supposed to be a single unit.
-However the wireless client can bridge several Ethernet devices to a BSS towards the AP, and it still appears as only one device, by converting MAC addresses on the fly (see section $\underline{V.2.6}$ Wired to wireless bridging in infrastructure mode).
+However the wireless client can bridge several Ethernet devices to a BSS towards the AP, and it still appears as only one device, by converting MAC addresses on the fly (see section V.2.6 Wired to wireless bridging in infrastructure mode).